— White Cattle and Black Roofs —

 Temple layout

 The temple complex follows the classical Balinese tripartite structure: the nista mandala (outer courtyard), madya mandala (middle courtyard), and utama mandala (innermost sacred space).
-Entry is marked by a candi bentar, a split gate symbolizing cosmic balance and the relationship between spirit (purusa) and matter (prakerti).

 In the innermost courtyard rises a prominent meru shrine with multiple black-thatched tiers symbolizing Mount Meru, the cosmic mountain.
 Its unusually grand proportions are linked to the temple’s distinctive orientation: worship here is directed westward, toward Mount Raung in Java, rather than northward (kaja) toward Bali’s central mountains.
 This orientation sets the temple apart within Balinese sacred architecture.